Peer-Review Process

 Reviewers are asked to follow these directives:

-• Follow the Journal’s review guidelines, requesting the reviewers to provide written, unbiased feedback in a timely manner by focusing on the scholarly merits and the scientific and practical value of the work to the readers of the Journal, and document the basis for their opinions.
+- Review Guidelines: Follow the Journal’s guidelines based on the type of article submitted (available above); the Journal requests that the reviewers provide written, unbiased feedback in a timely manner by focusing on the scholarly merits and the scientific and practical value of the work to the readers of the Journal, and document the basis for their opinions.

-• Provide fair, constructive, and informative critique of the work, which may include supplementary material provided to the journal by the author or request supplementary material that will be posted online if the article is accepted; avoid personal or insulting comments; and maintain the confidentiality of the review process.
+- Critique: Provide fair, constructive, and informative critique of the work; avoid personal or insulting comments; and maintain the confidentiality of the review process.

-• Complete the review within 2 to 3 weeks and inform the editor immediately if they are unable to meet the deadline and suggest potential reviewers instead.
+- Time Frame: Complete the review within 2 weeks and inform the editor immediately if they are unable to meet the deadline.

-• Inform the editor if they have a potential conflict of interest with the content of the article, in which case they will be excused from the review of the particular article.
+- Conflict(s) of Interest: Inform the editor if they have a potential conflict of interest with the content of the article, in which case they may be excused from the review of the particular article.

-• Inform the editor if their expertise is insufficient to provide an adequate assessment; reviewers are not expected to have an expertise of every aspect of the article, but must have sufficient expertise to recommend acceptance or rejection of a manuscript.
+- Subject Matter Expertise: Inform the editor if their expertise is insufficient to provide an adequate assessment; reviewers are not expected to have expertise on every aspect of the article, but must have sufficient expertise to recommend acceptance or rejection of a manuscript.

-• Ensure the methods are detailed clearly and adequately, and ensure that all relevant references are cited in the article or suggest missing references to be included.
+- Methods and References: Ensure the methods are detailed clearly and adequately; ensure that all relevant references are cited in the article or suggest where missing references are to be included.

 Final Decision